ibm-cloud-docs/codeengine/subscription-cos-tutorial.md

    ```
    {: screen}

 4. Identify a bucket to subscribe to.
-To see a list buckets associated with your {{site.data.keyword.cos_short}} instance,
+To see a list of buckets that are associated with your {{site.data.keyword.cos_short}} instance,

    ```
    ibmcloud cos buckets